 - Add all the big items you want and need.
 Better to add more stuff than regret not having them on later

 - Add all the small stuff you think you may need.
-That way you can get the coupon codes on small items also- it adds up.
-Think diapers, wipes, nursing pads, nail clippers, milk storage bags, cloth diapers, etc. This is also great if you are having a baby shower- someone can buy something small that is in their budget.
+That way, you can get the coupon codes on small items also- it adds up.
+Think diapers, wipes, nursing pads, nail clippers, milk storage bags, cloth diapers, etc. This is also great if you have a baby shower- someone can buy something small in their budget.

 - Set your due date before your actual due date.
-That way you can get the completion coupon before you have the baby (hopefully) and can prepare accordingly.
+That way, you can get the completion coupon before you have the baby (hopefully) and prepare accordingly.

 Using the completion code can really save you a lot of money on the big stuff and small stuff.

 If you have relatives or friends who are kind enough to offer to buy gifts, make a list of things that you absolutely need or want, and offer specific requests when they ask.
-Instead of telling Grandma “Oh, anything from the registry or anything you want” when she asks reply with a specific request in her price range, “I really need a diaper bag.
-I love the Skip Hop ones” or “we would love something towards a car seat”.
+Instead of telling Grandma, “Oh, anything from the registry or anything you want,” when she asks, reply with a specific request in her price range, “I really need a diaper bag.
+I love the Skip Hop ones” or “we would love something towards a car seat.”
 Only you know if this would be well-received or appropriate.
-If not, then keep your mouth shut and accept any and all items graciously.
+If not, then keep your mouth shut and accept all items graciously.
 You can always donate them or re-gift it.